Green Heart Love

 You can enjoy vegan caramel in all the same ways you’d normally serve regular caramel.
 Here are some of my favorite ideas:

-• On top of protein pancakes or waffles
+• On top of Vegan Protein Pancakes or waffles

 • Drizzled over vanilla bean ice cream